-As I laid in bed the other night petting my feline companions, I was enjoying the “massage” that I was receiving from one of my cats.
+As I lay in bed the other night petting my feline companions, I was enjoying the “massage” that I was receiving from one of my cats.
 This “massage” that I am referring to is the feline habit of kneading, which, if you have a cat, you’ve probably seen yourself.

 So it got me thinking, “Why do cats knead?”.
 Perhaps this is a question you too have asked.

 Kneading is a very common behavior among both adults and younger cats, and there are many various reasons for doing so.
 However, cats start kneading right after they are born in most cases.

 There are also other reasons why our feline friends habitually knead including ancestral reasons, marking their territory, and showing love and happiness to their human companions.

 What is Cat Kneading?

 Kneading is when cats repeatedly push and pull their front paws alternately kind of like kneading bread dough.
 The paws exert downward pressure while opening and closing the front claws.
 This is usually done in intervals of half a second to three seconds depending on the cat.
 Kneading is also often done right before they take a little cat nap.

 Simply put, cats knead their human companions because they are showing love and affection.
 Often times when I am petting my cats, they will reciprocate back with a ritual of kneading my leg, arm, or belly.
 While they are busy kneading me, they are often purring as well.